atsushieno/atsushieno.github.io/_drafts/2019-03-08-your-filename.md

 ![recorded github issue example]({{site.baseurl}}/_drafts/Screenshot_2019-03-09 atsushieno FantasyMusicDisc(1).png)

-Namely, these were the tasks to do:

-- determine final production: a downloadable data contents are the easiest option, but even for that I have to prepare for that.
+The first thing I had to do was to determine final production: a downloadable data contents are the easiest option, but even for that I have to prepare for that.
 Music CDs are better but needs cover jacket image and printing.

+Since I decided my basic direction that I use my MML compiler and Tracktion, the outcomes are almost determined as:

+1. MP3
+2. CD, unless I fail to manage it
+3. source MML files and MIDI files
+4. source Tracktion edit data

+The latter items are especially unique.
+Those composers typically use DAWs too, but they usually don't provide their source data.
+It would be mostly because 1) they are shy, 2) they don't want to expose their technique, and 3) it makes less sense to publish sources that depend on commercial audio plugins such as Kontakt.
+But I am from completely different world - open source.
+And one of my goals is to promote my MML compiler and tools.
+It makes more sense to publish them.

-Then I broke down the tasks:
+Anyhow, after determining the final outcome, I broke down them into the individual tasks:

 - ask painter friend to draw a picture for the CD jacket
 - compose the songs(!)